-On this programme, your students will bring their creativity, energy, and enthusiasm to community pre-school settings and roll up their sleeves to help improve the physical surroundings.
+In this programme, your students will bring their creativity, energy, and enthusiasm to community preschool settings and roll up their sleeves to help improve their physical surroundings.

-Many pre-school settings are only open thanks to small charities and the efforts of student groups, which, through their efforts and the resources they bring, build a thriving and secure environment for younger children to learn over time.
+Many preschool settings are only open thanks to small charities and the efforts of student groups.
+They build a thriving and secure environment for younger children to learn in over time through their continuous efforts as well as the resources they bring.

-The alternative is often no pre-school care, which means early years education, socialisation, and development can suffer.
-Your students' efforts go a long way in supporting these settings.
+The alternative is often no preschool care, which means early years education, socialisation, and development can suffer.
+The contribution you will make during your stay will go a long way in supporting these settings.

 This programme is based in Phnom Penh, the capital city, away from the hustle and bustle of the city centre, in the semi-rural and laid-back outer suburbs.
-This allows your students to immerse themselves in a more traditional way of life and appreciate the feel of a village within the big city.
+This will allow you to immerse yourselves in a more traditional way of life and appreciate the feel of a village within the big city.

 Your group will engage with the children in their daily learning each morning.
 At first, supporting the local teachers, you may work one-on-one with the schoolchildren in their activities and gradually, as you get familiar with how everything works, take more responsibility for organising their work.
 This could involve music, dance, sports, crafts, language, or numeracy—engaging the children in a range of activities with lower ratios has a big impact on the quality of the day’s work.

-In addition to the work at the pre-school setting, Projects Abroad will organise many cultural and sightseeing activities.
-Highlights here include language and cooking lessons, an insight and understanding of the genocide of the 1970s, visits to temples, shopping at the markets and a weekend trip to the awe inspiring temple complex of Angkor Wat near the town of Siem Reap.
+In addition to the work in the preschool setting, Projects Abroad will organise many cultural and sightseeing activities.
+Highlights here include language and cooking lessons, an insight and understanding of the genocide of the 1970s, visits to temples, shopping at the markets, and a weekend trip to the awe-inspiring temple complex of Angkor Wat near the town of Siem Reap.

-This is an insightful programme with students learning much about the contrasting historical thread of Cambodia while engaging with a charming and ancient culture and making a tangible contribution to a community setting.
+This is an insightful programme that will teach your students much about the contrasting historical thread of Cambodia while engaging with a charming and ancient culture and making a tangible contribution to a community setting.

 Teacher Checklist

-Your first two days will focus on orientation in the city and at the setting, and discussions around safety and cultural sensitivity.
-Your group will go over the plan for the programme with our local team and ensure everyone is aware of their roles and can make a start on thinking about activities to initiate in the setting.
+Your first two days will focus on orientation in the city and your placement setting.
+Our local team will give you a thorough induction including a safety briefing and cultural awareness training to teach you about the local community and customs.
+Our local team will review the programme with your group to ensure everyone is aware of their roles and can make a start on thinking about activities to initiate in the setting.

 Projects Abroad has checklists for all the development indicators we hope to see from the children as they pass through the centres and will ensure there are resources for you to use in your activities.
-In addressing these indicators, we will give your students plenty of opportunities to develop their own ideas and bring their own talents into the day-to-day work.
+Addressing these indicators will give your students plenty of opportunities to bring their ideas and talents into their daily work.

 The renovation project will begin this first week.
-The group will be split into smaller teams, taking turns undertaking different tasks so everyone can participate in each process.
+Your group will be split into smaller teams, taking turns undertaking different tasks so everyone can participate in each process.

 Your group will stay in a hotel in Siem Reap and enjoy the shopping and restaurants of this popular town.
 Your students can swim at the hotel and reflect on their progress so far in between walking through the markets and temples.